-Pain Research, Informatics, Medical Comorbidities and Education (PRIME) Center
+Pain Research, Informatics, Multi-morbidities and Education (PRIME) Center

-A VA Health Services Research and Development Research Enhancement Award Program (REAP)
+A VA Health Services Research and Development Center of Innovation (COIN)

 To improve our understanding of the complex interactions between pain and associated chronic disease and behavioral health factors and to develop efficacious interventions that can reduce unnecessary pain and suffering and overall disease burden.